hitokiri-mata/katacoda-courses/kubernetes-containers/distillation/stepX-multi-stage-quarkus.md

 `time docker run $REGISTRY/listdir-e-ms-quarkus:0.1.0`{{execute}}

 The execution time is roughly the same.
-We have achieve a further distillation step with Quarkus and Graal.
+We have achieved a further distillation step with Quarkus and Graal.

 ## Inspect Container ##